-Electricity Service

-NYSEG is responsible for the lines leading to the weatherhead and the meter.
-You are responsible for the wire and conduit from the weatherhead to the meter and from the meter into your home or business.
+Electricity Service: NYSEG is responsible for the lines leading to the weatherhead and the meter.
+You are responsible for the wire and conduit from the weatherhead to the meter, and the wire from the meter into your home or business.
+If your service is underground, the cable from the transformer to the meter is your responsibility.

-If your equipment is damaged, you will need to have a qualified electrician make repairs.
-Some locations may require your electrician to be licensed.
+If your customer-owned equipment is damaged, you will need to have a qualified electrician make repairs.
+Some locations require a licensed electrician.
 Depending on the repairs needed, they may require an inspection by an approved agency prior to NYSEG reconnecting service.
 Normally your electrician will coordinate this.

-\ WEATHERHEAD (Service Head) - A type of conduit used to prevent entry of rain into the service entrance cable. \\ CONDUIT - Pipe, tube or tile for receiving and protecting electric wires.
+- WEATHERHEAD (Service Head) A type of conduit used to prevent entry of rain into the service entrance cable. - CONDUIT Pipe, tube or tile for receiving and protecting electric wires.